GokiProtocol/goki/programs/token-signer/README.md

 For example, let's say there is a function for auto-compounding via market orders on an AMM.
 This function should be gated, as it is vulnerable to flash loan exploits.
 By distributing a token to each member, the permissions can be assigned to trusted parties.

 Note that the account cannot be revoked, so this may be suboptimal.
 A whitelist may make more sense.

+## License

+Goki Protocol is licensed under the GNU Affero General Public License v3.0.

+In short, this means that any changes to this code must be made open source and available under the AGPL-v3.0 license, even if only used privately.
+If you have a need to use this program and cannot respect the terms of the license, please message us our team directly at [team@goki.so](mailto:team@goki.so).